 Here are some statistics from my five-year study on the daily habits that separate the wealthy from the poor?

-- 63% of the wealthy spend less than 1 hour per day on recreational Internet use vs. 26% of the poor
+- 63% of the wealthy spend less than 1 hour per day on recreational Internet use.
+74% of the poor spend more than an hour a day in the Internet.

-- 83% of the wealthy attend/attended back to school night for their kids vs. 13% of the poor
+- 83% of the wealthy attend back to school night for their kids vs. 13% of the poor.

-- 67% of the wealthy watch 1 hour or less of T.V. per day vs 23% of the poor
+- 67% of the wealthy watch less than 1 hour of TV per day vs 23% of the poor.

-- 79% of the wealthy believe they are responsible for their financial condition vs. 18% of the poor
+- 79% of the wealthy believe they are responsible for their financial circumstances.
+82% of the poor believe they are victims and not responsible for their poverty.

 The fact is the poor are poor because they have too many Poverty Habits and too few Rich Habits.
-Poor parents teach their children the Poverty Habits and wealthy parents teach their children the Rich Habits.
+The best parents teach their children good habits that lead to success and the worst parents teach their kids bad habits that lead to poverty.
 We don’t have a wealth gap in this country we have a parent gap.
 We don’t have income inequality, we have parent inequality.

-Parents and our schools need to work together to instill good daily success habits as follows:
+Parents and our schools need to work together to instill good daily success habits.
+They need to be teaching children specific Rich Habits that lead to success.
+Here are some examples:

-- Limit T.V., social media and cell phone use to no more than one hour a day.
+- Limit TV, social media, video games and cell phone use to no more than one hour a day.

 - Require children to aerobically exercise 20 – 30 minutes a day.